YNAB Automation

 If you'd like to set this up yourself, all you'll need is a GitHub account, a YNAB account, and a few minutes to configure the workflow.

 First, create a new repository in GitHub.
-You can call it whatever you like, but I'd recommend something like ynab-automation.
-You might need to sign up for a GitHub account if you don't already have one.
+You can call it whatever you like, but I'd recommend something like ynab-automation

 Next, get your YNAB API token.
-You can find instructions for doing so hereopen in new window.
-You'll want to add this token to your GitHub repository as a build secret called YNAB_API_KEY.
+You can find instructions for doing so here.
+You'll want to add this token to your GitHub repository as a build secret called YNAB_API_KEY

 To add a secret to a GitHub repository, you'll want to go to the repository's Settings tab and find the Secrets and variables section on the left-hand menu.
 Select the Actions category and click on the New repository secret button.
-Enter the name of the secret (in this case YNAB_API_KEY) and paste in the value of your API token.
+Enter the name of the secret (in this case YNAB_API_KEY

-Then create your GitHub Action by adding a new file called .github/workflows/automate.yaml and pasting the following into it.
+Then create your GitHub Action by adding a new file called .github/workflows/automate.yaml

 name: YNAB